 Practising confidentiality restricts Accounting firms to share sensitive information with third-parties including unauthorized personnel of the organization.
 Sharing information either intentionally or unintentionally is against the ethical accounting code.
 However, if any information that goes against the public interest should be shared after seeking a professional lawyer’s help.

 Also Read – 5 Bookkeeping Issues That are Solved By Outsourcing it to Experts

 Independence and objectivity

-Accounting firms and accountants should be well-aware with the latest technology trends while they adopt best industry practices by continuously ups killing.
+Accounting firms and accountants should be well-aware of the latest technology trends while they adopt the best industry practices by continuously upskilling.
 Accounting professionals should be trained well to keep up with the industry norms and carry out their responsibilities while following the ethical code of competence.

 Accounting profession is a sophisticated profession where mistakes can be costly.
 Also, professionals might get distracted to move up the ladder quickly by practicing illegal means, however, following ethical accounting is always the right way to be successful in the long-run while you don’t put your reputation at stake.

 Business and tax are two inseparable entities that can’t stay away from one another for long enough.
 Every year the tax season arrives and with it comes the tax filing complexities.
 Even though the tax season arrives yearly it is advisable to work on it all throughout the year else you’ll end up creating a mess with excessive workload to handle.
 In this post, we will take a deeper look into How to do tax preparation for small business for tax season efficiently.